-There’s hope in the winter carolings of Thomas Hardy’s frail thrush, giving us a poignant message
+The winter carolings of Hardy’s frail thrush send a poignant message

 My favourite poem, The Darkling Thrush highlights Hardy’s despair at the changes he witnessed as England’s agricultural based society was impacted by the industrial revolution.
 The narrator describes a bleak landscape that reflects this despair.
 He sees a “frail, gaunt, and small” thrush, suggesting that nature is also affected by the changes.

 Yet, in the death of winter, nature also offers a glimmer of hope, and this is what resonates with me.
 Despite the comfortless landscape, the thrush has an inner strength that compels it to sing in the stillness.
 There’s hope for the next century after all, as the thrush’s song lifts the narrator’s spirits.

 I’m hopeful that those of us who care can ‘fling our souls’ on the growing gloom today, and slow the environmental decline that started with the industrial revolution.

 That’s not to deny the benefits of life-changing and life-saving discoveries and inventions, but to recognise that we need to repair the damage and restore the ecological balance.
 We must make individual and collective choices for change.
 We can be the small thrush who sings with hope amidst the gloom.

 Had sought their household fires.